-- 9. Mr. Toor seeks reconsideration of the Original Decision for the following reasons: - Mandeep Jaswal is incorrect in the hours she presented; - she provided schedules with her hours not adjusted; - Mandeep Jaswal did take advances, which were to be paid back, she signed for the money; and - the Manager that dealt with the staffing and their hours is willing to be a witness that Mandeep Jaswal did not work the hours she is claiming. [reproduced as written] - The Director opposes the application.
-He argues that Mr. Toor submitted the same information and argument as in his appeal of the Officer/Director Determination.
-The delegate submits that Mr. Toor failed to provide any evidence to change the conclusion in that Determination and seeks to have the application dismissed. - Ms. Jaswal also seeks to have the application for reconsideration dismissed.
+- 7. Mr. Toor seeks reconsideration of the Original Decision for the following reasons: - Mandeep Jaswal is incorrect in the hours she presented;

+- she provided schedules with her hours not adjusted; - Mandeep Jaswal did take advances, which were to be paid back, she signed for the money; and - the Manager that dealt with the staffing and their hours is willing to be a witness that Mandeep Jaswal did not work the hours she is claiming. [reproduced as written] - The Director opposes the application.
+He contends that Mr. Toor submitted the same information and arguments in his late appeal of the Corporate Determination.
+The delegate says that Mr. Toor did not participate in the investigation and that he has provided no evidence of alleged advances.
+Finally, the delegate submits that if there is a manager who is willing to testify to Ms. Jaswal's hours of work, that information constitutes new evidence which ought to have been provided during the investigation. - The Director submits that the reconsideration application should be dismissed. - Ms. Jaswal also seeks to have the application for reconsideration dismissed.
 She alleges that Mr. Toor is simply wasting time and money in filing the application and seeks the money owed to her.